-Some AHA programs permit resubmission of the same or similar application (similar aims) as one submitted in a previous cycle, up to three times (the original plus two resubmissions).
-In 2020-21, the resubmission option is available for the Institutional Award for Undergraduate Training, AHA Predoctoral Fellowship, AHA Postdoctoral Fellowship, Career Development Award, Collaborative Sciences Award, and AHA Institutional Research Enhancement Award (AIREA).
+Some AHA programs permit resubmission of the same or similar proposal (similar aims) as one submitted in a previous cycle, up to three times (the original plus two resubmissions).
+Resubmissions are accepted for the AHA Predoctoral Fellowship, AHA Postdoctoral Fellowship, Career Development Award, Collaborative Sciences Award, Established Investigator Award, Transformational Project Award, Institutional Undergraduate Student Fellowship Program, and AHA Institutional Research Enhancement Award (AIREA).

-If your application is a resubmission of an application unfunded in a previous AHA review, you must create a document to explain the changes.
-In this document, specify significant changes made in response to major comments/criticisms from the scientific critiques, and explain how the application has been strengthened or modified (additions, deletions, revisions).
+If your proposal is a resubmission of a proposal unfunded in a previous AHA review, you must create a document to explain the changes.
+In this document, specify significant changes made in response to major comments/criticisms from the scientific critiques, and explain how the proposal has been strengthened or modified (additions, deletions, revisions).